UTexas

 1. The term “disruption” and its variants, as used in this Rule, are distinct from and broader than the phrase “disruption of activities,” as used in the Regents’ Rules and Regulations, Rule 30103, Number 2, Section 2, and the phrase “disruptive activities,” as used in the Regents’ Rules and Regulations, Rule 40502.
 This Rule is concerned not only with deliberate disruption, but also with scheduling and coordination of events to manage or minimize the inevitable conflicts between legitimate events conducted in close proximity, and to preserve the University’s ability to execute its functions.

 2. Except in the most extreme cases, interference and disruption are unavoidably contextual.
 Intentional physical interference with other persons is nearly always disruptive in any context.
 Interfering with traffic depends on the relation between the volume of traffic and the size of the passageway left open.
-Disruptive noise is the most contextual of all, because it depends on the activity disrupted.
+Disruptive noise is the most contextual of all, because it typically depends on factors like the time of day and the occurrence of other activities.
 Any distracting sound may disrupt a memorial service.
 Any sound sufficiently loud or persistent to make concentration difficult may disrupt a class or library.
 Occasional heckling in the speaker’s pauses may not disrupt a political speech, but persistent heckling that prevents listeners from hearing the speaker does disrupt a political speech.
 These illustrations may be helpful, but none of them includes enough context to be taken as a rule.
 We cannot escape relying on the judgment and fairness of University authorities in particular cases.
-In this context where difficult enforcement judgments are unavoidable, administrators and law enforcement officials' judgments should not be influenced by the viewpoint of those claiming disruption or of those allegedly disrupting.
+In this context, where difficult enforcement judgments are unavoidable, it is especially important that the judgment of administrators and law enforcement officials should not be influenced by the viewpoint of those claiming disruption or of those allegedly disrupting.

 3. Potentially disruptive events can often proceed without disruption if participants, administrators, and law enforcement officials cooperate to avoid disruption without stopping the event.
 In cases of marginal or unintentional disruption, administrators and law enforcement officials should clearly state what they consider disruptive and seek voluntary compliance before stopping the event or resorting to disciplinary charges or arrest.